TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ## Optionals - Release Profile

 <sub>Profile 4</sub>

+!!! warning
+    DO NOT Check mark `Include Preferred when Renaming` :bangbang:

 !!! danger "Caution"
     These optionals are optional because they should only be added/used if you got a certain use case for it, if you don't understand what the optional is for then you probably don't need it :bangbang: